7Ji/ampart/README.md

   * users can pass the partition arguments generated by a previous **snapshot** session to restore the part to exactly what it was like back then, **byte-to-byte correct**
   * scripts can call ampart with modified args previously acquired by a **snapshot** call, and apply an updated part table, they can either keep almost all of the table not affected, or do a complete overhaul: you want the freedom, ampart gives you.
 * **--update**/**-u** enable update mode, [partitions] describe how you would like to modify some parts' info
+* **--no-node**/**-N** don't try to remove partitions node from dtb
 * **--dry-run**/**-D** will only generate the new partition table but not actually write it, this will help you to make sure the new partition table is desired.
   * ampart will quit before commiting changes *(return 0 for success)*
+* **--partprobe**/**-p** inform kernel about partition layout changes of the emmc (so you can use new partitions immediately). ampart auto does this when you update the part table so there is no nuch need to call this unless you run it with *--no-reload*/*-n*
+* **--no-reload**/**-n** do not notify kernel about the partition layout changes, remember to end your session with a --partprobe call if you are calling ampart for multiple times and don't want it to force the kernel to reload the partitions table every time (e.g. in a script, where you want to do stuffs in the GNU/parted -s way)
 * **--output**/**-o** **[path]** will write the ouput table to somewhere else rather than the path you set in [reserved/mmc]
   * **currently is not implemented**